 summon into action or bring into existence

 Appear thou in the likeness of a sigh

-similarity in appearance or character or nature between persons or things
+similarity in appearance or nature between persons or things

 Appear thou in the

 jests at scars that never felt a wound.

 yonder window breaks?

 Who is already sick and pale with grief,